huohuoren4/docs/python/pytest/further_topics/example_trick/custom_mark.md

 then the unmarked-tests will not be run.
 It is thus a way to restrict the run to the specific tests.

-## Automatically adding markers based on test names
+## Automatically adding markers based on test names {#automatically-adding-markers-based-on-test-names}

 If you have a test suite where test function names indicate a certain type of test, you can implement a hook that automatically defines markers so that you can use the `-m` option with it.
 Let’s look at this test module: